Even Wizards and Witches Have SOCIAL STYLEs® Part 2

 Slytherins are curious about what appears mysterious or dangerous.
 They are more daring and go for experiences that Ravenclaws are too afraid to touch.
 Slytherins are more interventionist and more risk-oriented than Hufflepuffs or Ravenclaws.
 They won’t fall back or be cautious: they want their wand out, ready to fight, and they’re not going to cede ground to anyone.
 On the other hand, they also consider Gryffindors to be needless risk-takers, perhaps a little too overt and blunt, and so they’re not going to go looking for trouble or charging directly into the fray.
 Slytherins fear public humiliation more than anything: a loss of dignity is worse than death.
 Slytherins want to be at the top and fear falling from greatness once it’s been attained.
 The worst thing that can happen to them is being ignored.
 After all, you can’t be great if no one is willing to pay attention to you!
 Boredom is also a large issue for them; they don’t get lost as easily in their heads as Ravenclaws do, and they’re only interested in learning for the sake of applied knowledge.
 If it’s not useful, Slytherins don’t want to know it.
 Slytherins are cunning and confrontational.
 Slytherin is a group-oriented House.
 Like Gryffindor, Slytherins are seeking individual greatness – but Slytherins look out for their own group.
 A Slytherin’s loyalty to the group only extends so far: they won’t cover for someone who’s overshadowing them academically, particularly when they know that’s been achieved through foul play.
 Despite being a group-oriented House, Slytherins are cerebral – they don’t care so much for people that they don’t know.
 They have no patience for incompetence in others.
 They enjoy elegance and refinement, along with mystery.
 All descriptions of Slytherin came from this article.
 Famous Slytherins include: Lord Voldemort, Salazar Slytherin, Severus Snape, Merlin, and the Malfoy Family.

-The Driving Style person is typically more oriented towards tasks than he or she is toward relationships or people.
-As a result, he or she may appear uncommunicative, formal, independent and competitive in relationships with others.
+The Driving Style person is typically more oriented toward tasks than he or she is toward relationships or people.
+As a result, he or she may appear uncommunicative, formal, independent, and competitive in relationships with others.
 These people tend to initiate clear action and focus on efficiency or productivity rather than warm interpersonal relationships with co-workers.
 While this group can appear as though they do not enjoy interacting with others they can also appear very pleasant and even charming – on their terms.
 They may appear to treat people as objects rather than individuals.
-Keep in mind, however, although Driving Style people may control how they share emotions and feelings, this does not mean they don’t have them.
-The just prefer not to openly display them.
-These people appreciate assistance that can help with achieving objectives and prefer “what” and “when” questions as opposed to “how”, “why”, or “who”.
+Keep in mind, however, that although Driving Style people may control how they share emotions and feelings, this does not mean they don’t have them.
+They just prefer not to openly display them.
+These people appreciate the assistance that can help with achieving objectives and prefer “what” and “when” questions as opposed to “how”, “why”, or “who”.
 Driving Style individuals have little tolerance for actions or discussions they deem a waste of time.
 These individuals enjoy having power and making their own decisions.
 This Style of person is likely to choose alternatives with good probabilities of success, but they are not risk averse.
-They may occasionally select a less-likely-to-succeed alternative.
+They may occasionally select a less likely-to-succeed alternative.
 While the driving Style individual can accept risks, this person may be considering facts in addition to what is presented.

 Click here to view Even Wizards and Witches Have SOCIAL STYLEs® Part 1.